spack/spack.io/_posts/2020-12-02-spack-user-survey-2020.md

   [pipelines](https://spack.readthedocs.io/en/latest/pipelines.html)
   built into Spack environments.
-* We've hooked up our GitLab instance to Spack's main GitHub repository, and Within the next couple of weeks, we'll be testing a subset of Spack builds on *every* pull request.
+* We've hooked up our GitLab instance to Spack's main GitHub repository, and within the next couple of weeks, we'll be testing a subset of Spack builds on *every* pull request.
 * These are the same builds used to produce ECP's [Extreme Scale Scientific Software Stack (E4S)](https://e4s.io).